ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ly friends ; the little tale is old, Lut has a great nigr­
 al. One took a paper, and his life
 Was happier than a king&#x27;s
 His childien all could icad and wiite,